anyone mathy here able to explain why people say it's wrong to think of df(x)/dx as a literal ratio of infinitesimal quantities?

 we don't know, we're speculating based on skimming wikipedia re: literal ratio of infinitesimal quantities

-@Felthry according to https://en.wikipedia.org/wiki/Infinitesimal the infinitesimal was the original interpretation, but it wasn't rigorous so a lot of mathematicians said, "look, infinitesimals don't exist on the real number line and we can get the same theorems using limits, let's use limits"
+@Felthry according to en.wikipedia.org/wiki/Infinite the infinitesimal was the original interpretation, but it wasn't rigorous so a lot of mathematicians said, "look, infinitesimals don't exist on the real number line and we can get the same theorems using limits, let's use limits"

 and then around the 1960s some mathematicians started formalizing a way of doing it with infinitesimals after all